KRL1991/KRL1991_1_YearProject_Andreas_Lukas_Mathias_Kim/README.md

 # First Year Project

 First year exam project by Andreas, Lukas, Mathias and Kim from Zealand Naestved.
-The Project will be to develop and app for the company New-Yorker.dk
+The Project will be to develop and app for the company New-Yorker.dk.